rambleraptor/amusement/README.md

 | Busch Gardens Williamsburg    |x            |x            |
 | Busch Gardens Tampa           |x            |x            |

-<sup>1</sup> USF/IOA currently only show a subset of attractions in the park.
-We are looking to address this in a future release.

-<sup>2</sup> USH uses the official times based off of the USH website.
-Because this is a website that does not consistently present times in a predictable format, this may fail from time to time.

-<sup>3</sup> If the park is closed, nothing will appear.
+<sup>1</sup> If the park is closed, nothing will appear.
 We hope to address this in a future release.

 ## Contributors
 I welcome any and all contributions!
 Please view CONTRIBUTING.md for more information.I'm more than happy to help first-timers and anybody else, so don't be shy and respond on the issues if you're interested in helping out.

 ## Tests
 ```
-nosetests
+python -m unittest discover test/
 ```
 Run this from the root directory to run tests.